How to Decorate Your Christmas Tree Like a Professional Designer

 If you have a lot of very precious breakable ornaments that you are decorating with, you might prefer to add the tree topper before adding ornaments to reduce the risk of knocking an ornament off the tree.

-Traditional tree toppers include a star, Santa, a fancy designer bow, and an angel.
+Traditional tree toppers include a star, Santa, a fancy designer bow, or an angel.

 Some Christmas tree toppers even have integrated lights with different lighting options.

-A current designer trend is to create a large clump of about 5-10 floral picks of different types to be used as a tree topper.
+A current designer trend is to create a large clump of about 5 to 10 floral picks of different types to be used as a tree topper.
 Some of these floral pick Christmas tree toppers are quite large and elaborate, using items such as huge peacock feathers.

 You can even use a traditional tree topper with floral picks.